Energising Morning Postures

 Katie Smith wrote:

 - Naively I thought I would suddenly see loads of improvement in my practice after a week, I mean I was going every day!
-But I realised that it was the tiny improvements that build up over time, the ones that are barely perceptible, that made the biggest difference.
-When I could suddenly hook my right foot behind my left calf in Eagle without falling over, and I realised I couldn’t do that a few weeks ago, felt like a breakthrough moment!
-Such a small thing but it became very significant to me.
+But I realised that it was the tiny improvements that build up over time that made the biggest difference; like hooking my right foot behind my left calf in Eagle without falling over felt like a breakthrough moment.

 - The third week was the hardest for me.
 I felt quite stiff and inflexible when I went into week 3 but I realised that I didn’t need to push myself hard every class, and I learnt to listen to what my body was telling me it would do today, and what it wouldn’t!